Brine pool: Support of life

-Due to the methods of their formation and lack of mixing, brine pools are anoxic and deadly to most organisms.
-When an organism enters a brine pool, they attempt to "breathe" the environment and experience cerebral hypoxia due to the lack of oxygen and toxic shock from the hyper-salinity.
-If organisms cannot surface long enough to retreat to the rim, they quickly die.
-When observed by submarines or remotely operated underwater vehicle (ROV), brine pools are found to be eerily littered with dead fish, crabs, amphipods, and various organisms that ventured too far into the brine.
-Dead organisms are then preserved in the brine for years without decay due to the anoxic nature of the pool preventing decay and creating a fish "graveyard."
+Due to the methods of their formation and lack of mixing, brine pools are anoxic and deadly to aerobic organisms, including most eukaryotes and multicellular organisms.
+When an organism enters a brine pool, it attempts to "breathe" the environment and experiences cerebral hypoxia due to the lack of oxygen and toxic shock from the hypersalinity.
+Organisms that cannot surface long enough to retreat to the rim quickly die.
+When observed by submarines or remotely operated underwater vehicles (ROVs), brine pools are found to be littered with dead fish, crabs, amphipods, and various other organisms that ventured too far into the brine.
+Dead organisms are then preserved in the brine for years without decay due to the anoxic nature of the pool.

 Despite the harsh conditions, life in the form of macrofauna such as bivalves can be found in a thin area along the rim of a brine pool.
-A novel genus and species of bivalves, known as Apachecorbula muriatica, have been found along the edge of the "Valdiva Deep" brine pool in the Red Sea.
+A novel genus and species of bivalves, known as Apachecorbula muriatica, has been found along the edge of the "Valdivia Deep" brine pool in the Red Sea.
 There have also been recorded instances of macrofauna brine pools at the seawater interface.
 Inactive sulfur chimneys have been found with affiliated epifauna such as polychaetes and hydroids.
-In fauna like gastropods, capitellid polychaetes, and top snails have also been found to be associated with brine pools in the Red Sea.
+Fauna like gastropods, capitellid polychaetes, and top snails have also been found to be associated with brine pools in the Red Sea.
 Such species typically feed on microbial symbionts or bacterial and detritus films.